In REF 2021, Modern Languages and Linguistics research at Ulster was assessed as having:

 Work in the linguistics group spans a range of areas in the discipline from syntactic and semantic theory to applied linguistics.
-Particular strengths are in the areas of syntax, semantics, pragmatics, discourse analysis, microvariation, linguistic interfaces, first and second language acquisition, bilingualism, language variation, language change, talk-in-interaction and language policy and planning.
+In particular, colleagues supervise in synchronic and diachronic syntax, syntax/morphology interface, speech and language therapy, first and second language acquisition, language processing and language development, and bilingualism.

-Another key research area involves the application of discourse and conversation analysis to understand issues of culture, identity, communication and interaction.
+Another key research area involves the application of discourse and conversation analysis to understand issues of health, communication and interaction.